 Why This Recipe Works

-This banana carrot cake is the perfect dessert for SO many reasons!
+This carrot cake banana bread is the perfect dessert for SO many reasons!
+It is

-- It is made without a mixer.
+- Made without a mixer.
 No special equipment needed.

-Whole wheat pastry flour — I really love the natural nuttiness this adds to the banana carrot cake.
+Whole wheat pastry flour — I really love the natural nuttiness this adds to the carrot cake banana bread.

 Ground flaxseed — Whenever I am baking, flaxseed is always invited to the party!
 Not only does it up the fibre content but it also adds some healthy omega 3 fats.